Booster-Bot-Discord/mkdocs-boosterbot/docs/commands/users/premium.md

 `bb vote donate 10`: Donates your 10 votes for premium to your server.

-`bb vote avail`: Avail limited time premium subscription on your server.
+`bb vote avail`: Avails limited-time premium subscription on your server.